etjernst/Materials/git/git_tutorial_2.md

 Branches are the killer feature of git.
 It's what distinguishes git as a powerful collaboration tool.<br>
 <br>
-Branches are awesome for many reasons:
+Branches = time travel & parallel universes:
+* Branches enable different people to work on the same thing at the same time.
+* Branches enable you to view different versions of your files.
+* In fact, branching allows you to _move forwards or backwards in time_; and to move "horizontally" in time through various concurrent versions.
-* They allow you to take a snapshot of your existing repo and try out a whole new idea without affecting your main (i.e. "master") branch.
+* You can essentially take a snapshot of your existing repo and try out a whole new idea without affecting your main (i.e. "master") branch.
 * Once you (and your collaborators) are 100% satisfied, then you can merge this new test code back into the master branch.
 * This is how most new features in modern software and apps are developed but researchers can easily us it.